cwel-team/cwel/README.md

 ## SCSS File Organization

-To read up on how the SCSS is files are organized for CWEL, read the [readme on scss file organization]('./readme/SCSS-organization.md').
+To read up on how the SCSS files are organized for CWEL, read the [readme on scss file organization]('./readme/SCSS-organization.md').

 ## Sandbox Pages